 Some people prefer to keep their veggies in a separate roaster because they don't get as soggy from all the chicken juices, but it's entirely up to you.
 Cooking a whole chicken together with yummy root vegetables is the most convenient and tastiest way to make a nutritious meal with very little preparation time.

 Don't forget to save the bones and carcass to make a nutritious broth later on.

 For a nice, even roast, create some space around the chicken.
 Layer your vegetables so that the bird sits off the bottom of the Dutch oven, but not so high that it touches the lid.
 Make a small indentation in the vegetables to allow space for the steam to pass under the chicken.

-Aim for one hour of covered roasting, allowing the juices from the chicken to flow and flavor the bed of vegetables.
+Aim for 1 hour of covered roasting, allowing the juices from the chicken to flow and flavor the bed of vegetables.
 This is where the magic happens and ensures that you end up with moist, tender meat.

-Preheat your oven to 315 ºF and allow the chicken to slow cook in the Dutch oven for up to 5 hours, in this case, you should baste every hour or so.
+Preheat your oven to 315°F and allow the chicken to slow cook in the Dutch oven for up to 5 hours.
+Make sure to baste every hour or so.
 Experiment and find your perfect match!